 A dentist is a medical professional who diagnoses, treats and helps prevent problems with teeth, gums and the mouth.
-Dentists are trained professionals who are very much in demand and are expected to see a job growth of 19% from 2016-2026 as reported by the U.S. Bureau of Labor Statistics.
+Dentists are trained professionals who are very much in demand and are expected to see job growth of 19% from 2016-2026 as reported by the U.S. Bureau of Labor Statistics.
 Learn what it takes to become a dentist.
 Also, learn more about our dentist – Dr. Ali Shmara.

 Aspiring dentists must first complete an accredited bachelor’s degree program.
 Students complete general education courses and major-related courses.
-They typically also complete specific courses relevant to a dental program, such as organic chemistry, physiology, biology, physics, human genetics and calculus.
+They typically also complete specific courses relevant to a dental program, such as organic chemistry, physiology, biology, physics, human genetics, and calculus.
 Some colleges offer a curriculum specifically for dental students.

 Upon completing the undergraduate program, candidates can take the Dental Admissions Test (DAT) to determine readiness for dental school.
-The school may also use other factors when determining whether to admit a student to their school, such as recommendations, personal interviews and GPA.
+The school may also use other factors when determining whether to admit a student to their schools, such as recommendations, personal interviews, and GPA.
 When choosing a dental school, it’s important to choose a school accredited by the American Dental Association’s Commission on Dental Accreditation.
 This is one of several requirements for licensure.
 There are more than 60 accredited dental schools.
 The dental school takes four years to complete.

 The first two years have the student completing classroom and lab classes with the final two years dedicated to clinical education.
-Dental students complete classes like gross anatomy, operative dentistry, histology and oral medicine.
+Dental students complete classes like gross anatomy, operative dentistry, histology, and oral medicine.
 Graduates can earn either a Doctor of Dental Medicine (DMD) or Doctor of Dental Surgery (DDS) degree.

 Once the student earns the degree, he or she must pass the National Board Dental Examination, which includes both written and clinical parts.
 This is necessary before the individual can obtain a license to practice dentistry in their state.
-To become a licensed dentist, the individual must satisfy these three requirements: education, written examination and clinical examination.
+To become a licensed dentist, the individual must satisfy these three requirements: education, written examination, and clinical examination.

 Dental graduates can obtain licensure in general dentistry or choose a specialized area of dentistry.
 Areas of specialization include: